 After the on-site interrogation team determined that Abu Zubaydah had ceased resisting interrogation, they recommended that EITs be discontinued.
-However, CTC headquarters officials believed the subject was still withholding information.
+However, CTC headquarters officials believed the subject was still withholding information, (b)(1)

-Senior CIA officials reportedly made the decision to resume the use of the waterboard
+CIA officials reportedly made the decision to resume the use of the waterboard over the objections of the interrogators.
+Several senior CTC officers traveled to (b)(1)

-After that session, agreed with the on-site interrogators that the subject was being truthful, and no further waterboard applications were administered.
+to witness the waterboarding and to assess the subject's compliance.
+After that session, CTC agreed with the on-site interrogators that the subject was being truthful, and no further waterboard applications were administered. (b)(1)